vishakhachachare/ElevateLab_Task5/README.md

 - Set up a **Minikube cluster** locally
 - Deploy a **containerized app** with Kubernetes
 - Expose it via a **service**
-- Scale the app up and down like a boss
+- Scale the app up and down
 - Inspect pods and logs like a detective

 ---